Constance Marten and Mark Gordon: Background

-Constance Marten was born into an aristocratic family in 1987, and was privately educated at St Mary's School, Shaftesbury.
+Constance Marten was born into a wealthy family in 1987, and was privately educated at St Mary's School, Shaftesbury.
 She studied Arabic at the University of Leeds and then worked for Al Jazeera.
 Her parents are Napier Marten and Virginie de Selliers, and she has three brothers.
 She grew up in Crichel House in Dorset, and when she was about nine years old, her father abandoned his family and assets, and later resurfaced in Australia.
 She became estranged from her family around 2012.
 She had met Gordon in a London incense shop around 2014, and they became friends while she attended East 15 Acting School.
-In 2016, while travelling in Peru, Marten and Gordon were married in a ceremony that is not recognised in the UK.
-She became a beneficiary of her grandmother's will by virtue of the Sturt Family trust fund, via private bank Hoares.
+In 2016, while travelling in Peru, Marten and Gordon were married in a ceremony that is not legally recognised in the UK.
+She became a beneficiary of her grandmother's will, receiving payments from the Sturt Family trust fund, which were paid into her account from private bank Hoares.
 However, funds to her were often paid sporadically into her private bank account, until she reminded the trustees that "they had a duty of care" towards her and to maintain her in a comparable manner to her siblings.
 Marten made claims that the trust had failed to provide her with a home.

 Mark Gordon was born in Birmingham, West Midlands in 1974, and moved to Florida, United States, with his mother when he was young.
 In 1989, at the age of 14, he broke into a neighbour's property and raped her at knifepoint.
 Less than a month later, Gordon broke into another nearby home to attempt a robbery and when he found an occupant there, he beat the man with a shovel that he had brought with him.

-He was found guilty of "one count of armed kidnapping, four separate counts of armed sexual battery and one count of burglary with a deadly weapon".
+He confessed to the police without legal advice or adult supervision.
+Despite being a minor, he was tried as an adult.
+He was advised to plead guilty to "one count of armed kidnapping, four separate counts of armed sexual battery and one count of burglary with a deadly weapon".
 He served 20 years of his 40-year sentence in prison before being deported back to the UK in 2010, still protesting his innocence.

+Clair Wills, writing for the London Review of Books, describes the likely causes of Marten and Gordon's distrust of the authorities and of Marten's family: They had had four children taken into foster care, where one was physically abused.
+Gordon himself had been sexually abused at a public nursery in Birmingham when four years old.
+Marten's father had started the process by which social services took her children away.
+Her mother had offered to look after the two older children, before changing her mind.
+Private investigators had followed Marten for both sides of her family.